 - Apply the appropriate controls from the information security standards to the data and IT resource based on the security level.
 The security level defines the minimum requirements that must be followed for that level.

-- Document a security gap analysis for required controls that are not currently in place.
-Units have up to one year from effective/revision date to comply with new controls.
-The Information Security Standards are listed in the Appendices section of this policy.
+- Document a security gap analysis of required controls that are not currently in place.
+Units have up to one year from effective or published date to comply with new controls.
+The Information Security Standards are listed in the Appendices section of this policy